wittawatj/interpretable-test/README.md

 The goal of this project is to learn a set of features to distinguish two given distributions P and Q, as observed through two samples.
 This task is formulated as a two-sample test problem.
 The features are chosen so as to maximize the distinguishability of the distributions, by optimizing a lower bound on test power for a statistical test using these features.
 The result is a parsimonious and interpretable indication of how and where two distributions differ locally (when the null hypothesis i.e., P=Q is rejected).

-This repository contains a Python implementation of the Mean Embeddings (ME) test, and Smooth Characteristic Function (SCF) test in which features are automatically optimized as described in
+This repository contains a Python implementation of the Mean Embeddings (ME) test, and Smooth Characteristic Function (SCF) test in which features are automatically optimized as described in [our paper](http://arxiv.org/abs/1605.06796)

     Interpretable Distribution Features with Maximum Testing Power Wittawat Jitkrittum, Zoltán Szabó, Kacper Chwialkowski, Arthur Gretton